Teacher's Guide to Children's Activities

 In 2016, the Friends of Canonchet Farm took responsibility for maintenance and improvement of the trails through Canonchet Farm.
 In addition to regular maintenance activities such as mowing and removal of storm debris, volunteers are removing invasive vegetation on the trails and promoting the growth of native species, an extension of our work along Lake Canonchet and Little Neck Pond.
 With arrival of fall, invasive remediation sessions around the coastal ponds are over for this year and we turn our attention to Canonchet Farm Trail maintenance as soon as possible to get as much done before bad weather interferes.

-For 2016 work sessions are on Saturdays from 9 a.m. to noon from October 8 through to the end of the year (weather and holidays permitting).
-Please plan to meet near the animal pens on the South County Museum property, at the end of Strathmore Street in Narragansett to pick up tools, and go to the selected work area.
+The work sessions are typically scheduled for Saturdays from 9 a.m. to noon from early October to April; (weather and holidays permitting).
+We meet in the parking lot of the South County Museum at the end of Strathmore Street in Narragansett to pick up tools, and go to the selected work area.
 We may be headed into new territory - new privet to extirpate, new strangler vines to cut out, more stone walls to uncover.
 Or maybe we will do a quick refresh of the work started last year.

 Instruction, coffee, water, snacks, tools and gloves will be available.
 Hope to see you there!

 Visit the Habitat Restoration page or call 401 783-3951 for more information.

 URI Rowing is our new favorite Trail Crew